jkeohan/rctr-9-8-20/labs/w02d04/react_cities.md

 #### Bonus - Additional State

-- Add more state and/or update existing state so that will help keep track of which small image was clicked and will place a green border around the image to indicate that it the active image.
+- Add more state and/or update existing state in order to keep track of which small image was clicked
+- Place a green border around the image to indicate that it is the image being displayed.
-- Any previously active image will have it's border color removed
+- Any other previously active image will have it's border color removed